YRF Spy Universe: Kabir

 Major Kabir Dhaliwal is a RAW agent and former soldier, portrayed by Hrithik Roshan.
 He is first introduced in War and is initially believed to have gone rogue.
 However, it is later revealed that he is on a covert mission to stop a terrorist organization.
 He is the former mentor of Khalid and Saurabh, the latter of whom turned rogue.
 Despite being unmarried, he is the legal guardian to Ruhi, the daughter of his deceased partner, Naina.
 He is one of three main agents in the universe, along with Tiger and Pathaan.
 He was trained by Colonel Sunil Luthra and considered him as a father figure.

-In his childhood, he became an orphaned and befriended a boy named Raghu.
+In his childhood, he became an orphan and befriended a boy named Raghu.
 The two became pickpockets, eventually ending up in a juvenile detention centre.
 One day, there are visited by Luthra who motivates them to join the Army.
 While Kabir gets selected, Raghu does not leading to him escaping in retaliation.

 In his second mission, he infiltrates the Kali, a global syndicate that aims to control the Indian government.
 Agent Vikram Chelapathi is assigned to eliminate him, however he learns of Vikram's true intentions and defeats him.
 However, he spares him and convinces him to help him finish off Kali.
 The two promise to work together under the shadows.